Skip to main content

 • Course Withdrawal Policy

-Please proofread and double-check the dates, trimester, and location on the cover page are correct.
+Please proofread and double-check that the dates, trimester, and location on the cover page are correct.

-If you have questions please contact your department chair or course lead.
+If you have questions, please contact your department chair.

 Check Syllabi Metadata